Back to All Events

 • Your Student Manual: Download it right from the course and use it to follow along, make notes, and track your understanding as you go.
 Many participants print it and keep it handy for burn planning or field reference.

-If you are looking for a course in fire effects monitoring, check out the Fire Effects Monitoring Workshop (next one June 2026).
+If you are looking for a course in fire effects monitoring, check out the Fire Effects and Treatment Monitoring Workshop (next one June 2027) or the Association for Fire Ecology events page.

-If you are looking for a course about the Fire Effects Monitor role, contact BCWS to learn their nomination process for S-244 FOBS/FEMO.
+If you are looking for a course about the Fire Effects Monitor burn day position, contact BCWS CRx or the Wildland Fire Learning Portal to learn about courses in your area for S-244 FOBS/FEMO.

 RX-310 is complementary knowledge to both courses and a requirement for most prescribed fire leadership roles.